isomerpages/moe-stpatricks/pages/CCAs.md

 Our CCAs offer varied experiences to cater for our students’ interest and their holistic development in their journey in St Patrick’s School.

+Click on the various groups to find out more.
 |||
 | ------ | ------ |
 |<a href="/co-curriculum/cca2/uniformed-groups/"><img src="/images/uniformed%20groups.png"></a>| ![](/images/aesthetics.png)|